Official translations

 An official translation is certified when it bears the signature, initials and official stamp of an authorised translator.
 In many cases, the translation is also accompanied by a safeguard clause, which shows that the translation corresponds to the original document in terms of content and legal validity.

-In paper versions, the original document and its translation can be stapled together, with stamps on both.
-Electronic delivery methods are also possible, as long as they preserve the authenticity and identifiability of the translation.
-This certification is particularly important when documents are submitted to a court or other authority.
+In paper versions, the original document and its translation are often bound together, with both versions bearing stamps.
+Electronic delivery methods are also possible, provided that the translation remains official and identifiable.
+This confirmation is particularly important when documents are submitted to a court or other authority.

 Request a quote for an official translation for a court case